JasonFreeberg/PythonTutorials/Syllabus.md

 Homework:
 	- …

-Weeks 6 to 9: Begin Mini Project
+Weeks 6 to 9: Begin Mini Projects
 - Introduction to the data and the task
 	- Create teams and begin work!
 - Or, find and plan your own project